As an artist, you may be wondering why you need a compelling artist statement.

 You do not have to be a great writer to write a magnificent statement.

 Many artists forget that writing is a form of communication.
-Your goal is to be able to get your message across to your readers.
+Your goal is to get your message across to your readers.

 Do not use complicated words and keep it simple.
-Many artists think they will look smarter if they use large, complicated words.
-This is nonsense.
+Many artists think they will look brighter if they use complex words.
 If people cannot understand what you are saying, they will move on.

 Another tip is to write as if you were talking to a friend.